Alzheimer's: Smoothing the transition on moving day

 Moving a loved one who has Alzheimer's into a new home or facility is a daunting task.
 Here's help planning ahead, from exploring options early to adding familiar touches.

 By Mayo Clinic Staff

 Moving from one home to another is never easy.
-For a person who has Alzheimer's disease or another disorder causing dementia, changing the routine and moving into an unfamiliar environment can be especially daunting.
+For a person who has Alzheimer's disease or another disorder causing dementia, changing the routine and moving into an unfamiliar environment can be especially stressful.

 If you're helping a loved one who has Alzheimer's move to a new home or into a care facility, make the transition as comfortable as possible.

 If possible, talk to your loved one about preferences for living arrangements while he or she can still make reasonable choices.
 It might be harder to make guesses later about what your loved one would want.

 If your loved one will be moving to a care facility, make frequent visits at different times of day before the move.
 Speak with the staff about your loved one's background and any special needs.
 Provide details on your loved one's medical and mental health history, including a detailed medication list.

 Add familiar touches

 Before the move, make your loved one's new room or space look and feel as familiar as possible.
 Decorate the area with a treasured quilt, a shelf with special items, a favorite chair or other meaningful possessions.
 Familiar belongings can trigger feelings of connectedness and ownership, as well as boost your loved one's sense of security.

 Stock the space with pictures of loved ones and friends, memory books or photo albums.
 Play favorite or familiar music.
 Reminiscing about the past can help a person who has Alzheimer's bring reassuring memories into the present.
 Label the pictures to help staff members or others identify the people in your loved one's life and encourage conversations about the past.